learning-layers/TagRec/README.md

 Hashtag-Recommender (Kowald et al., 2017):
 * hashtag_analysis for analyzing the temporal effects on hashtag reuse
 * hashtag_socialmp for MostPopular hashtags of the followees (i.e., MPs)
-* hashtag socialrecency for recency-ranked hashtags of the followees (i.e., MRs)
+* hashtag social_recency for recency-ranked hashtags of the followees (i.e., MRs)
 * hashtag_socialbll for BLL-ranked hashtags of the followees (i.e., BLLs)
 * hashtag_hybrid for BLLi,s
 * hashtag_cb_res for BLLi,s,c on the Twitter CompSci dataset and SOLR core